 - Pecans or other nuts by themselves

 The baked cake is beautiful as is.
-However, for a special touch, dust the top with powdered sugar or drizzle a simple powdered sugar icing over it.
+But for something special, you can dust the cake with powdered sugar or drizzle a simple icing on top.
 It will make your morning or afternoon coffee even more special!

-Top tips to make a FLUFFY apple crumb cake
+Top tips to make a FLUFFY apple cake

-First, make sure your apple is NOT grated too finely otherwise it could make your cake too moist!
+First, make sure your apple is NOT grated too finely otherwise can make your cake too moist!
 If your apple is very juicy, you may need to add more flour to your cake batter (details are in the notes of the recipe card below).

-Second, I'd recommend using grams when measuring out your ingredients!
+Second, I recommend using grams or the spoon and level method when measuring your ingredients!

 Finally, make sure your oven is at the right temperature.
-If your oven is too hot, the cake's surface will burn quickly, and the cake's middle will be uncooked.
+If your oven is too hot, the top of your cake will burn quickly, and leave the middle uncooked.
 If your oven is too cold, your cake will be dense.
-I always recommend using an oven thermometer because many ovens (even new ones) don't run at the right temperature!
+I always recommend using an oven thermometer because many ovens (even new ones) don't operate at the right temperature!

 Can I make this cake gluten-free?

-Yes!
-I've tested this vegan apple cake with the following gluten-free flour combinations:
+I've tested this vegan apple cake with a few combinations of gluten-free flour and it works well with:

 Expert Tips

 I recommend using my vegan apple muffins recipe instead.
-The ingredients are similar to this recipe but the quantities are suited for a 12-cup muffin pan.
+The ingredients are similar to this recipe but the recipe is designed for a 12-cup muffin pan.

 More vegan apple desserts